inji/inji-openid4vp-ios-swift/README.md

    - Authorization Response is attached as request body in `application/x-www-form-urlencoded` HTTP content type.
    - The response is encrypted using the public key provided in the client_metadata of the authorization request.
    - The created JWE's header contains the `apu` (producer info) as wallet generated nonce (with entropy 16 bytes) and `apv` (recipient info) as the verifier nonce i.e., the nonce received in the authorization request.
+   > Note: If the Authorization request includes an `mso_mdoc` format VP, it can only use the `direct_post.jwt` response mode, as required by the ISO-18013-7 specification.
+Other supported response mode (`direct_post`) is not applicable.

 ## Specifications supported
 - The implementation follows OpenID for Verifiable Presentations - draft 21 and draft23 .[Specification-21](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html) [Specification-23](https://openid.net/specs/openid-4-verifiable-presentations-1_0-23.html).